-7 Reporting
+8 Reporting

-7.1 General
+8.1 General

-- 7.1.1.1 The results and findings of all monitoring work required in this plan shall be reported in the Monthly Water Quality Monitoring Report prepared by the Contracted Party.
+- 8.1.1.1 The results and findings of all monitoring work required in this plan shall be reported in the Monthly Water Quality Monitoring Report prepared by the Contracted Party.
 The monitoring reports shall be prepared and submitted to EPD within 14 days of the end of each reporting month.
 Copies of each monitoring report shall be submitted to the following parties: the Environmental Team (ET), the Independent Environmental Checker (IEC), the Supervising Officer's Representative (SOR), Home Affairs Bureau (HAB) and EPD.
-Before the submission of the first report, the Contracted Party will liaise with the parties on the required number of copies and format of the monthly reports in both hard copy and electronic medium. - 7.1.1.2 The Contracted Party should prepare and submit a Baseline Water Quality Monitoring Report within one month after the last day of baseline monitoring.
+Before the submission of the first report, the Contracted Party will liaise with the parties on the required number of copies and format of the monthly reports in both hard copy and electronic medium. - 8.1.1.2 The Contracted Party should prepare and submit a Baseline Water Quality Monitoring Report within one month after the last day of baseline monitoring.
+Whenever there is any change in the selected pesticides afterwards, new baseline data should be developed and hence the Baseline Water Quality Monitoring Report should be updated accordingly subject to agreement with EPD.
 Copies of the Baseline Water Quality Report should be submitted to the ET, IEC, SOR, HAB and EPD.
-The Contracted Party will liaise with the parties on the required number of copies. - 7.1.1.3 The Contracted Party shall review the locations of monitoring stations and parameters on as needed basis to cater for any changes in the surrounding environment, the nature of works in progress and the applied types of fertilisers and pesticides.
+The Contracted Party will liaise with the parties on the required number of copies. - 8.1.1.3 The Contracted Party shall review the locations of monitoring stations and parameters on as needed basis to cater for any changes in the surrounding environment, the nature of works in progress and the applied types of fertilisers and pesticides.

-7.2 Baseline Water Quality Monitoring Report
+8.2 Baseline Water Quality Monitoring Report

-- 7.2.1.1 The Baseline Water Quality Monitoring Report shall include at least the following: - brief project background information; - drawing showing the locations of the baseline water quality monitoring stations; - monitoring results (in both hard and diskette copies) together with the following information; - o monitoring methodology; - o name of laboratory and types of equipment used and calibration details; - o parameters monitored; - monitoring date and time; and - quality assurance (QA) / quality control (QC) results and detection limits; - details of influencing factors, including: - o major activities, if any, being carried out on the site and the vicinity of the monitoring locations during the monitoring period;
+- 8.2.1.1 The Baseline Water Quality Monitoring Report shall include at least the following: - brief project background information; - drawing showing the locations of the baseline water quality monitoring stations; - monitoring results (in both hard and diskette copies) together with the following information; - o monitoring methodology; - o name of laboratory and types of equipment used and calibration details; - parameters monitored; - o monitoring date and time; and - o quality assurance (QA) / quality control (QC) results and detection limits; - details of influencing factors, including:

-- o weather conditions during the period; and - o any other factors which might affect monitoring results; - determination of the Action and Limit levels for each monitoring parameter and statistical analysis of the baseline data; and - comments, recommendations and conclusions.
+- major activities, if any, being carried out on the site and the vicinity of the monitoring locations during the monitoring period; - o weather conditions during the period; and - any other factors which might affect monitoring results; - determination of the Action and Limit levels for each monitoring parameter and statistical analysis of the baseline data; and - comments, recommendations and conclusions.

-7.3 Monthly Water Quality Monitoring Report
+8.3 Monthly Water Quality Monitoring Report

-- 7.3.1.1 The Monthly Water Quality Monitoring Report shall include at least the following: - brief project background information; - drawing showing the locations of the water quality monitoring stations; - brief summary of monitoring requirements, including all monitoring parameters and their Action and Limit levels; - monitoring results (in both hard and diskette copies) together with the following information; - monitoring methodology; - o name of laboratory and types of equipment used and calibration details; - o parameters monitored; - o monitoring date and time; and - QA/QC results and detection limits; - details of influencing factors, including: - major activities, if any, being carried out on the site and the vicinity of the monitoring locations during the monitoring period; - the fertiliser and/or pesticide used on MS/PSG pitch and the application dates; - weather conditions during the period; and - o any other factors which might affect monitoring results; - comments, recommendations and conclusions; - report on, if any, exceedance of Action and Limit levels; - review of the reasons and working procedures for, if any, exceedance; and - description of the action taken in the event of exceedance and the corresponding follow-up actions.
+- 8.3.1.1 The Monthly Water Quality Monitoring Report shall include at least the following: - brief project background information; - drawing showing the locations of the water quality monitoring stations; - brief summary of monitoring requirements, including all monitoring parameters and their Action and Limit levels; - monitoring results (in both hard and diskette copies) together with the following information; - o monitoring methodology; - o name of laboratory and types of equipment used and calibration details; - o parameters monitored; - o monitoring date and time; and - QA/QC results and detection limits; - details of influencing factors, including: - major activities, if any, being carried out on the site and the vicinity of the monitoring locations during the monitoring period; - the fertiliser and/or pesticide used on MS/PSG pitch and the application dates; - weather conditions during the period; and - o any other factors which might affect monitoring results; - comments, recommendations and conclusions; - report on, if any, exceedance of Action and Limit levels; - review of the reasons and working procedures for, if any, exceedance; and - description of the action taken in the event of exceedance and the corresponding follow-up actions.